 How do I Find Keywords that Fit a Content Gap in my Niche?

-Now that you know the top three criteria for your target keywords, you’ll need to jump on one of the many keyword research tools available out there (you can check out our recommendations at the bottom of this article).
+Now that you know the top three criteria for your target keywords, you’ll need to jump on one of the many keyword research tools available out there.

 Basically, this is the way they generally work:

 1) You enter a group of seed keywords that capture the essence of your niche, for example “indoor photography.”